DTT2411/snow-depot/README.md

 - **Bootstrap** classes were extensively applied in templates, enhancing responsive layouts and minimizing reliance on additional custom CSS styling.
 - **Google Fonts** for custom fonts used throughout site.
 Link to embed code used: https://fonts.googleapis.com/css2?family=DM+Sans:ital,opsz,wght@0,9..40,100..1000;1,9..40,100..1000&family=Lexend+Mega:wght@100..900&display=swap
 - **Coolors** (https://coolors.co/) was used to identify a suitable colour scheme for the site.
-- **Pexels** was the source of the hero image which served as the background image (with a modified translucent filter) for the homepage and product list pages.
+- **Pexels** was the source of the hero image which served as the background image (with a modified translucent filter) for the homepage and product list pages, as well as the profile picture and background for the facebook page.
 Direct link to image: https://www.pexels.com/photo/snow-top-mountain-under-clear-sky-1054218/
 - **Pixabay** was used to source various royalty-free product images for the product cataglog: https://pixabay.com/
 - **Balsamiq Wireframes** (https://balsamiq.com/) was used extensively during planning to guide the structure and layout of the website.
 - **WebAim Contrast checker** (https://webaim.org/resources/contrastchecker/) was used to check the viability of the colour scheme.